zulip/zulip/docs/git/pull-requests.md

 [about pull requests][github-help-about-pr] helpful.
 That all said, the tutorial below will walk you through the process.

-## Work in progress pull requests
+## Draft pull requests

-In the Zulip project, we encourage submitting work-in-progress pull requests early and often.
-This allows you to share your code to make it easier to get feedback and help with your changes.
-Prefix the titles of work-in-progress pull requests with **[WIP]**, which in our project means that you don't think your pull request is ready to be merged (e.g. it might not work or pass tests).
+In the Zulip project, we encourage submitting [draft pull requests][github-help-draft-pr] early and often.
+This allows you to share your code to make it easier to get feedback and help with your changes, even if you don't think your pull request is ready to be merged (e.g. it might not work or pass tests).
 This sets expectations correctly for any feedback from other developers, and prevents your work from being merged before you're confident in it.